Resources

 • Designed to substitute for lost wages

 Adding a rider for terminal disease to a term insurance policy can provide financial security in case of unforeseeable events.
-This rider can also cover normal medical testing and protect against out-of-pocket medical costs.
+This rider can also cover medical testing and protect against out-of-pocket medical costs.
 Some term insurance policies even include a Return of Premium (ROP) feature.

 • Safeguards against potentially fatal medical emergencies